michaelmangelsdorf/myth/spec.md

 ### Labels

-Prefix page labels by @@, and offset labels by @.
+#### Page-Index Labels

+Use all UPPER "snake-case" for labels that reference page-indices.
+Add a colon when defining these labels.

+A TRAP page label definition must begin with an asterisk and end with a colon.
+Writing the label without the colon encodes a trap instruction to the defined page-index.

+ Multiple labels can be given to the same page-index.
+A given page can hold a TRAP handler (offset 0), a Guest routine (offset 80h), and various other code and data structures that are unrelated to each other.
+Add a label with the prefix g for pages that contain guest-code for easy reference by the caller.

+    ; Example skeleton for a TRAP page with other, unrelated named parts *ITSA_TRAP:
+        (Service routine here, can be invoked using *ITSA_TRAP) ...

+    gGUEST_CODE:
+    @70h:myroutine
+        ...

+    SOME_DATA_TABLE: 1 2 4 8 16 32 64 128.

 Once the assembler reaches a page label, the remaining bytes of the current page are padded with 0 (NOP), and the object-code pointer is set to offset 0 of the new page.

-A number can occur before the page label prefix ("n@@label").
-This pads the remaining bytes of the current page with zeros, and sets the object-code pointer to the specified number prefix.

-An asterisk placed before a page label encodes a trap call instruction to that address.
-Such label references will generate an opcode that will trigger a TRAP to the head (offset 0) of the target page.
+#### Offset Labels

+Prefix offset labels by @.
+A number literal followed by a colon can occur between the at-sign and the label text to set a the object code origin.
+If the number literal specifies an offset __after__ the previous offset, the object code bytes that are skipped are padded with zeros (NOP).

 ### Label References